archit120/archit120.github.io/blog.md

 ## Some technical and random musings

-1. [Aerial Robotics Selection Task 1](blog/arl-t1) I descrive the first task that I received as part of the process of joining the lab.
-Some tips/tricks about openCV, unexpected appearances of ML algorithms and basic path planning covered.
+2. [GSoC Blog 1 - The Beginning](blog/gsoc1) First in hopefully a series of posts about how I came up with the idea, wrote the proposal and what the work was like.
+This post in particular is about how I got started.

-2. [K-Balanced Teams](blog/k-bal) A very interesting DP problem that I found on codeforces.
+1. [K-Balanced Teams](blog/k-bal) A very interesting DP problem that I found on codeforces.
 Might be easy for DP pros but eh.
 I also talk about the basics of dynamic programming and the general idea.

 Shoot me an email, if you got anything to add/discuss!